eclipse-iofog/helm/README.md

 ```

-## Testing ioFog Stack With Agent

-This is a short guide how to run [ioFog smoke tests](https://github.com/eclipse-iofog/test-runner) on your ioFog installation.
-These tests require one ioFog Agent to be provisioned as well as SSH access to the Agent.

-### Register Agent With The ioFog Stack
+## Register Agent With The ioFog Stack

 Now is the time to register the agent with the rest of the ioFog stack.
 For this purpose, use [iofogctl](https://github.com/eclipse-iofog/iofogctl).